2024-02-13 16:18:00

 Now the time has come: ERS-2 is getting closer and closer to Earth.
 The satellite is expected to crash into Earth around mid-February 2024 – in contrast to the “Aeolus” crash, without any involvement from ESA.
 Because once the satellite reaches an altitude of around 80 kilometers, physics will take over: the satellite will inevitably crash.

 ERS-2 had a mass of 2,516 kilograms when it took off; without the fuel, it is now around 2,294 kilograms, Esa estimates.
 But the two-ton satellite is not a danger: a large part of the device is expected to burn up in the atmosphere.
-Individual fragments that could survive the torrid ride through the Earth’s atmosphere are very likely to fall into the sea.
+Individual fragments that might survive the torrid ride through the Earth’s atmosphere are very likely to fall into the sea.

 The risk of being hit by space debris on Earth is very low

 “The annual risk that a single person will be injured by space debris is less than 1 in 100 billion,” writes the ESA on its website.
 This is 65,000 times lower than the risk of being struck by lightning and three times lower than the risk of being struck by a meteorite.
-“The risk on the ground from re-entries is very small,” emphasized the head of the ESA space debris department, Tim Flohrer, in a media interview about the “Aeolus” crash.
+“The risk on the ground from re-entries is very small,” emphasized the head of the ESA space debris department, Tim Flohrer, in a media interview regarding the “Aeolus” crash.
 “To date, no one on the ground has been harmed.”

 The satellite is currently under permanent observation.
 Nevertheless, Esa cannot estimate exactly when the crash will take place.
 “Because re-entry is ‘natural,’ it is impossible to predict exactly when and where the satellite will begin to burn up,” the space agency said.
 “The window in which re-entry is possible will continue to shrink.”